 Insurance companies are taking this opportunity to digitize their workflows to meet customers’ needs.
 There are four typical approaches to digitization for insurance businesses:

-- Digitizing Pockets: Through this approach, companies often adopt a limited number of digital tools or digital service offerings.
+- Digitizing pockets: Through this approach, companies often adopt a limited number of digital tools or digital service offerings.
 However, these projects are often one-offs that may not provide the necessary foundations for effective digital transformation.

-- A New Digital-only Brand: Companies take digitization opportunities to launch a new digital brand that appeals to millennials and other digital users.
+- A new digital-only brand: Companies take digitization opportunities to launch a new digital brand that appeals to millennials and other digital users.
 This helps attract a new demographic without affecting the customers of the legacy brand.
 But it’s important to mention that launching a new brand requires significant resources.

-- End-to-end Digital Customer Lifecycle: This is the most common approach for insurance companies.
+- End-to-end digital customer lifecycle: This is the most common approach for insurance companies.
 It enables customers to conduct digital interactions across the entire customer journey.
 The focus is on creating digital touchpoints and fostering an environment where customers can discover, research, and engage with insurers through digital channels.

-- Digital Transformation: Digital transformation should be the ultimate goal for companies.
+- Digital transformation: Digital transformation should be the ultimate goal for companies.
 This approach goes beyond just creating a digital experience for customers.
 Impactful digital transformation not only requires changing how you interact with and offer services to customers, but also adopting a new operating model.

-Generali: Digital Processes in the Real World
+Generali: Digital processes in the real world

 The use of the cloud is accelerating in the insurance industry and shifted the focus to digital experience tech, Oliwia explained.
 From customer portals to electronic signature, there are a lot of different technologies that businesses can adopt to enable a digital business model.
 The pandemic has forced insurance companies to assess priorities related to digitalization strategies.
 Particularly in a hybrid model, it’s important to create remote interactions with customers that are as empathetic as possible.

-During the OneSpan portion of the presentation, Mary Ellen Power, VP Marketing at OneSpan, introduced technologies that enable a virtual sales environment.
-According to Mary Ellen, insurance companies can adopt key technologies, such as One Span Virtual Room so that human-assisted agreements can be carried out virtually.
+During the OneSpan portion of the presentation, we touched on technologies that enable a virtual sales environment.
+Insurance companies can adopt key technologies, such as OneSpan Virtual Room so that human-assisted agreements can be carried out virtually.
 In doing so, providers need the ability to create secure access through digital identity verification.
 They also need to be able to conduct communications and review in real-time.
 Finally, it’s important to be able to capture an electronic audit trail to create a legally enforceable transaction.